Jon-Elf/WAPL/README.md

 # WAPL

-**WAPL - Web interface for watering plants.
+**WAPL - (WAtering PLants) Web interface for watering plants.
 You can create watering points, set up automatic watering.
 	Written in python, uses the Django framework.
 Uses Django's built-in web server, it is not designed for heavy loads.
 Will only work on raspberry.**